Toddler development: 12–24 months

 Play: The perfect stimulation for your toddler

 Younger toddlers often play alone, which is completely normal.
 Even in the company of another toddler, your child may not interact.
-This is called
+This is called parallel play.
+At some point, usually when they reach their second year, your toddler will begin to interact with others.

 Their increasing awareness of what’s happening around them, mixed with a growing assertiveness, means that your toddler might want to take control now and again.
 Allowing your toddler to make their own decisions is a great way to help them feel valued and heard.